L0vd/Ollo/Ollo_wallet_bot/README.md

 To get started, add your wallet address.
 After that, you will be able to see the number of tokens in different states.
 In addition, the bot will automatically add validators that you delegated your tokens earlier to the Watchlist.

 **Here is the full list of available commands:**
-/start - start working with bot
+/start - start working with bot (select Ollo from network list)
 /menu - call menu buttons
 /help - list of commands

 **List of available buttons in the menu:**
-💎 Token Info - Highlights of SEI token
+💎 Token Info - Highlights of TOLLO token
 💰 Balances - Shows the number of tokens for watchlist accounts
 ➕ Add - Add account or validator to watchlist
 ➖ Delete - Delete account or validator from watchlist